rewonc/pastalog/README.md

 ## POST endpoint

-If you want to use pastalog from a non-python setup (like Torch), you can just send POST requests to the Pastalog server and everything will work the same.
+If you want to use pastalog but don't want to use the Python interface or the Torch interface, you can just send POST requests to the Pastalog server and everything will work the same.
 The data should be json and encoded like so:

 `{"modelName":"model1","pointType":"validLoss", "pointValue": 2.5, "globalStep": 1}`